hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Remind me of the mountain and the mouse;
 >
-> 'Twas noised throughout the world by friend and neighbour,
+> It was noised throughout the world by friend and neighbour,
 >
 > That the great mountains were at last in labour,
 >